 Can I use multiple ad platforms simultaneously?

-Not only is multiplatform advertising allowed, it’s recommended, as it’s a great way to test your ads on different platforms and see where you get the most engagement.
+Not only is multiplatform advertising allowed, it’s also recommended, as it’s a great way to test your ads on different platforms and see where you get the most engagement.
 At the same time, multiplatform advertising can also maximize your reach.

 What are the best alternatives to Google Ads for small businesses?